 I’m always looking for good story ideas.
 Sometimes they pop into my head out of thin air.
 Other times I see something, or hear something, or read something that triggers a story idea.
 I do my writing on the computer, but I like to edit my work with a pen.
 Every book I write goes through many drafts.
 I don’t love rewriting, but it’s the only way to make sure that your writing is as good as it can possibly be.

-Besides writing I like to bake (especially pies), read (especially realistic fiction) swim, watch movies, play word games on my phone, hang out with my friends and family and visit classrooms around the country talking to kids about my books.
+Besides writing I like to bake (especially pies), read (especially realistic fiction) swim, watch movies, play word games on my phone, garden, hang out with my friends and family and visit classrooms around the country both virtually and in-person talking to kids about my books.
 My favorite place to be is home.
+I live in the Catskill mountains in upstate New York with my husband Jim who is a high school history teacher.